Analysis: Plot Analysis

 Having passed into the heavens, Dante goes along happily, learning theology until he confronts another test—much like the confession Beatrice put him through.
 Here, though, the stakes are much higher.
 These questions on Biblical theory test whether or not Dante is worthy of entering the Empyrean, where all the blessed souls reside.
 The three saints question Dante on his knowledge of the Three Theological Virtues: Faith, Hope, and Charity.

-Dante has proven himself worthy!
+Dante has proven himself worthy.
+Woo-hoo.
 He ascends into the Ninth Heaven of the Primum Mobile and eventually into the highest realm of Heaven, Empyrean itself.
 His observation of the two hosts— the angels and the blessed souls—is interrupted when he finds that Beatrice has disappeared.

 St. Bernard's purpose quickly becomes clear.
 Nobody can see God without going through Mary first.
 As Mary's devotee, he prays to her on Dante's behalf.
 When Dante is granted the gift of seeing God, the implication is that he is blinded by the burst of light that ensues.
-We cannot see what follows.
+We can't see what follows.